LivePersonInc/developer-center/pages/documents/RichMessaging/FileSharing/Introduction.md

 ### Introduction

 The LiveEngage Messaging Window API includes a file sharing feature.
 This feature enables consumers to share files with agents, such as images.
+This feature is enabled as part of the Messaging Window API.

+<div class="important">The below tutorials assume that you have performed the initial steps required in order to work with this API, which can be found <a href="/messaging-window-api-getting-started.html">here</a>.</div>

 File Sharing can also be enabled by using the Connector API, for cases when images are sent through third party applications.
 Please refer to the [Connector API documentation](share-image-example.html) for more information on how to do this.

 A typical flow of setting up the file sharing feature using the Messaging Window API: